 This cohort, the first of its kind in the US, is created for entrepreneurs and intrapreneurs passionate about leading local churches in mission on the edge.
 United’s Doctor of Ministry (DMin) program is a professional degree for religious leaders ready to expand the area of ministry to which they are called.
 In the Fresh Expressions and Church Renewal focus group, join a cohort of your peers to learn from mentor Michael Beck and graduate assistant Jorge Acevedo.
 United’s mentor-based DMin program provides feedback, academic guidance, and ministry support as you develop an original research project for your unique ministry context.

 Graduate Assistant: Rev. Jorge Acevedo is Lead Pastor at Grace Church, a multi-site United Methodist congregation in Southwest Florida.
 Grace Church has grown its attendance from 400 to over 2,600 in the past eighteen years and is recognized as having one of the largest and most effective recovery ministries in America, with over 700 people involved.
 Jorge received his Bachelor of Arts degree from Asbury College and earned a Master of Divinity at Asbury Theological Seminary.
 He was ordained a Deacon in the Florida Conference of The United Methodist Church in May 1986, and an Elder in May 1990.
-Jorge is co-author of A Field Guide to Methodist Fresh Expressions (with Michael Beck, Abingdon, 2020) and the author of author of Vital: Churches Changing Communities and the World (Abingdon Press, 2013).
+Jorge is co-author of A Field Guide to Methodist Fresh Expressions (with Michael Beck, Abingdon, 2020) and the author of Vital: Churches Changing Communities and the World (Abingdon Press, 2013).

 Master of Divinity Track